kgodwinb44/Sparta-BigData/spark/README.md

 # Apache Spark
-- An open source big data framework
+- An open source analytics engine for big data processing
 - Allows to process large volumes of data fast
 - It does this by distributing the workload across multiple computers